sarietta/theoputer-blog/content/posts/overview.md

 ## Closing Thoughts

 That's a pretty high-level overview of how the Theoputer works.
-It is, despite it's homemadeness, quite complex and doesn't lend itself well to this kind of discussion.
+It is, despite its homemadeness, quite complex and doesn't lend itself well to this kind of discussion.
 But it may be the description that causes you to read more.
 Fingers crossed.